Homology reveals significant anisotropy in the cosmic microwave background: Results: Topological characteristics of subsets of

 \subsubsection{Local normalization}

-For these experiments, the temperature at each pixel is mean-subtracted, and re-scaled by the standard deviation, where these quantities are computed locally from the unmasked pixels in each hemisphere.
-The topological quantities are computed as a function of the normalized temperature threshold, $\nu$, at steps of $0.5$.
-Figure~\ref{fig:npipe_betti_avgSep} presents the graphs for the significance of difference between the simulations and the observations, for the number of components, $\relBetti{0}$, and the number of loops, $\relBetti{1}$ for the \npipe dataset.
-The red curve represents the observed sky, while the gray curves represent the individual simulations treated as observation.
+For these experiments, the temperature at each pixel was mean-subtracted, and rescaled by the standard deviation, whereby these quantities were computed locally from the unmasked pixels in each hemisphere.
+The topological quantities were computed as a function of the normalized temperature threshold, $\nu \in [-3:3]$, in steps of $0.5$.
+Figure~\ref{fig:npipe_betti_avgSep} presents the graphs for the significance of difference between the simulations and the observations, for the number of components, $\relBetti{0}$, and the number of loops, $\relBetti{1}$, for the \npipe dataset.
+The red curve represents the observed sky, while the gray curves represent the individual simulations treated as observations.
 The top two rows present the graphs for $\relBetti{0}$ and $\relBetti{1}$ for the northern hemisphere, while the bottom two rows present the same for the southern hemisphere.
-Similar results for the \ffp dataset are presented in Figure~\ref{fig:ffp10_betti_avgSep} in the appendix. {For this case, we analyze all the four observational maps obtained from the different component separation pipeline.}
+Similar results for the \ffp dataset are presented in Figure~\ref{fig:ffp10_betti_avgSep} in the appendix. {In this case, we analyzed all four observational maps obtained from the different component separation pipeline.}